What Are Corneal Abrasions?

 The cornea is a thin, clear lens located at the front and center of the eye.
 It's responsible for focusing light through to the retina at the back of the eye, where it is sensed, processed, and sent to the brain.
 Because the cornea is one of the few parts of the eye that are exposed to the air whenever the eye is open, it is at the most risk of injury.

-Damage to the cornea can potentially affect vision, and requires proper medical attention in order to heal property and limit any permanent damage.
-If not treated properly, or if the damage is serious enough, the chances of visual impairment or blindness in the injured eye are high.
+Damage to the cornea can potentially affect vision, and requires proper medical attention in order to heal properly and limit any permanent damage.
+If not treated properly, or if the damage is serious enough, the chances of visual impairment or blindness in the injured rise significantly.

 What Causes Corneal Abrasions?

 Some corneal abrasions occur during a major accident, such as shards of glass entering the eye during a car collision.
-Other times there is no such trauma, only misfortune.
-A mild eye itch might cause a person to rub their eye, which turns a small speck of annoying matter into an instrument of torture.
+Others are far less dramatic, a mild eye itch might cause a person to rub their eye, which turns a small speck of annoying matter into an instrument of torture.
 As the small particle is rubbed into the eye, it creates shallow but painful scratches.

 Little protection is offered by contact lenses, which are thin and delicate.
 All but the tiniest of threats would likely penetrate the lens, and possibly even get trapped between the lens and the surface of the eye, making matters even worse.